phile314/tasty-silver/README.md

 fix the test case as necessary.
 Interactive mode requires that at least `git diff` and `less` is available, or preferrably `wdiff` and `colordiff` for character-based diffs.

-If `-i` is supplied but no user input can be received (`hIsTerminalDevice stdin` gives `False`), then answer "yes" is assumed on questions whether to update the golden value.
-(So, with `-i < /dev/null` one can update all golden values.)

 Portability
 -----------